mariajosesalasmiranda/azure-speech-language-assistant/README.md

 # Azure Speech - Language Learning Assistant

 ## Overview
 The aim of this project is to help people learn languages by checking their pronunciation or learning how to pronounce words, and also to translate what they are saying into different languages.
 To achieve this, it was used [Azure AI Foundry](https://azure.microsoft.com/en-us/products/ai-studio/) for __speech recognition__, __text-to-speech__, and __speech translation__.
-The available languages can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/language-support?utm_source=chatgpt.com&tabs=stt).
+The available languages can be found in the [Support Languages](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/language-support?utm_source=chatgpt.com&tabs=stt) documentation.

 ## Getting started
 ### Contents